 - Take Spanish lessons from native speakers

-The tuition for this 14-day marine biology camp adventure is $3295 and includes the following: all lodging, meals, 24-hour same gender adult supervision, shuttle to and from San Jose's Juan Santamaria international airport (SJO), equipment, daily transportation, t-shirt, activity fees, community service certificate, and your graduating class photo.
-Arrival should be scheduled before 1 pm on the first day and departures no earlier than 12 pm on the last day.
+The tuition for this 14-day marine biology camp adventure is $3295 and includes the following: all lodging, meals, 24-hour same gender adult supervision, shuttle to and from San Jose’s Juan Santamaria international airport (SJO), equipment, daily transportation, t-shirt, activity fees, community service certificate and your graduating class photo.
+Arrival should be scheduled between 12-3 pm on the first day and departures between 1-4 pm on the last day.